ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 ```
 {: codeblock}

 8. Use the Explorer to edit `binding-hack.sh`.
 The path to this file is `guestbook/v2/binding-hack.sh`.
+You need to insert the name of your IBM Cloud Tone Analyzer service where it says `<you tone analyzer service name>`.
 You need to insert your OpenShift project where it says `<my_project>`.
 If you don't remember your project name, run `oc project`.
 Make sure to save the file when you're done.

 9. Run the script to create a Secret containing credentials for your Tone Analyzer service.
 ```